A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Who it is for

-Parents and grandparents who want to ensure children are provided for financially without handing a lump sum to an 18-year-old.
+Parents and grandparents who don't want to hand a lump sum to an 18-year-old.

 What problem it solves